ZerothAngel/Excursion/README.md

 # Excursion &mdash; A teleport plugin for Bukkit #

-Excursion is yet another teleport plugin for Bukkit which remembers a player's previous location in each world.
+Excursion is a teleport plugin for Bukkit which remembers each player's previous location in each world.

-**NOTE:** This plugin currently only uses SuperPerms for permissions.
-(Known plugins that provide SuperPerms permissions are: PermissionsBukkit, bPermissions, PermissionsEx.
-Only tested with PermissionsBukkit, however.)
+**NOTE:** This plugin only uses Superperms (aka Bukkit permissions) for permissions.

 ## Features ##